-Pause for a moment and imagine having to sign up, manage payments, and change between apps for ninety different streaming services.
+Pause for a moment and imagine having to sign up, manage payments, and change between apps for 85 different streaming services.
 If that all sounds a bit too much, that’s because it is.
-In fact, there are so many streaming services now that it’s almost impossible to keep track.
-What’s more, the list below doesn’t include any streaming services that are only available outside the United States.
-On a positive note, you might just find your next favorite streaming service.
+In fact, there are so many free and paid services now that it’s almost impossible to keep track of them all.
+On a positive note, with a quick check of the streaming services list below, you might just find your next favorite one.

-Before going any further, this list excludes any service that’s solely considered to be a digital rental or storage shop (Google TV), services that have already closed down (PlayStation Vue, Quibi), and any that just looked a little less trustworthy than they should.
-For quick and easy reference, the table below includes every service mentioned in this list.
+Before going any further, this list excludes any service that’s considered to be only a digital rental or storage shop (for example, Google TV), services that have already closed down (For example, CNN Plus), and any others that just looked a little suspect.
+The list also doesn’t include any streaming services that are only available outside the United States.

 Below is a brief overview of each service, including the current subscription price.
 The list is in alphabetical order, as that’s probably the easiest way to actually digest the list.
 Not to mention, the easiest way for us to add new ones when they launch (or delete old ones when they fade away).